Veslyquix/Guide/README.md

 ```
 #define CharBaseStr(CharID, Value) "PUSH; ORG CharacterTable + (CharTableSize * CharID) + BaseStrOffset; BYTE Value; POP"
 ```
+We've added all lines into our command by using `;` for line breaks.

 Now we simply type this to edit a unit's base str:
 ```